joseorono/color-palette-manager/docs/to-do.md

 ---

 ## 📤 Export / 📥 Import
-- [ ] Add a Side-Pane to the Export Modal with a preview of the palette in the selected format. - Taken by Jose
+- [x] Add a Side-Pane to the Export Modal with a preview of the palette in the selected format.
 - [x] Implement Export formats:
   - [x] CSS
   - [x] JSON